dtroy620/site-week1-project1-flixster-starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+I shout out all of my instructors, my peers Khalid, Maria, Cesar, and many more.